 Via Lata was the site of the city's carnival, one of the highlights of which were the Barbary races.
-The horses raced the full length of Via Lata, from Piazza del Popolo to Piazza Venezia, and the arch would have proved a major hazard.
+Riderless stallions raced the full length of Via Lata, from Piazza del Popolo to Piazza Venezia, and the arch would have proved a major hazard.

 The exact date and nature of the arch is not certain, but at the time of its demolition it was known as the Arco di Portogallo, as it was attached to the Palazzo Fano, home to the ambassador of Portugal.

 In addition to the plaque, the spot is marked by a beautiful street shrine.
-Its canopy is adorned with eight-pointed stars, part of the coat of arms of Pope Alexander VII.
+Its canopy is adorned with eight-pointed stars, which form part of the coat of arms of Pope Alexander VII.

 Search Walks in Rome: